dbt-labs/corp/docs/policies.md

     1. [Psychological safety](https://en.wikipedia.org/wiki/Psychological_safety) is an incredibly important component of creating a high-performing, innovative team.
 Teams that lack psychological safety don't say hard things, build strong relationships, or take shared risks—all of the things that are absolutely required to build groundbreaking products.
 Terminating employees, even if those employees were underperforming, chips away at psychological safety.
 This is unavoidable outcome of a termination, as those adjacent to the terminated employee end up thinking "is my job safe?"
 We can do two things to minimize these impacts.
 First, we can be transparent about expectations, process, and accountability for termination decisions (which is why this document exists).
 Second, we can consistently demonstrate as an organization that we only use terminations as a solution as appropriate and that we take performance management extremely seriously.
     2. People are not actually cogs.
 Think of all of the things that are locked up in your brain.
 You possess not only your functional expertise (which is often the first thing we think about when evaluating our own job performance), but also your internal and external relationships, knowledge of existing processes, knowledge of our product and customer, and more.
 This context is incredibly hard to replace, and replacing it costs real time and money.
 And time, especially, is a resource that is in very short supply for us today.

-    It is truly in the best interests of dbt Labs to invest in long-term employee relationships, and terminating an employee really is a bad outcome for the company.
-That may not make you feel all warm and fuzzy inside, but it's important to realize that everyone involved truly sees termination as a bad outcome, and one to be avoided...
+    It is truly in the best interests of dbt Labs to invest in long-term employee relationships.
+In situations where an employee's performance is trending downwards, dbt makes a dedicated effort to provide team members with the support and structure required to get back on track and meet the minimum requirements in their role.

 - **How do we square employee terminations with our "We are human" value?**